-- 1) ITAL 201 Intermediate Italian l - 2) ITAL 202 Intermediate Italian ll - 3) LC 165 Special Topics in Italian Literature in Translation - 4) LC 361 Glorious Past: Italian Civilization from the Risorgimento to the Present OR LC 365 Italian Renaissance - 5) LC 360 Italian Cinema - Placement test results or AP credit does not exempt students from taking the required number of courses for the major/minor in Italian Studies.
+1) ITAL 201 Intermediate Italian l 2) ITAL 202 Intermediate Italian ll 3) LC 165 Special Topics in Italian Literature in Translation 4) LC 361 Glorious Past: Italian Civilization from the Risorgimento to the Present OR LC 365 Italian Renaissance 5) LC 360 Italian Cinema Placement test results or AP credit does not exempt students from taking the required number of courses for the major/minor in Italian Studies.
 Students testing into the 300 level should substitute a 300-level elective for Italian 201/202.
-Furthermore, of the 5 required for the minor, a minimum of 3 courses must be taken in residence at IWU. - 101 Elementary Italian I An introduction to the Italian language and culture that emphasizes the skills of listening, speaking, and reading, and introduces students to writing.
+Furthermore, of the 5 required for the minor, a minimum of 3 courses must be taken in residence at IWU.
+101 Elementary Italian I An introduction to the Italian language and culture that emphasizes the skills of listening, speaking, and reading, and introduces students to writing.
 Primary emphasis is placed on oral communicative skills and on functioning in real-life situations in an Italian cultural context.
-Offered each spring. - 102 Elementary Italian II A continuation of language skills developed in 101, with exposure to more complicated grammatical concepts as well as cultural issues.
+Offered each spring.
+102 Elementary Italian II A continuation of language skills developed in 101, with exposure to more complicated grammatical concepts as well as cultural issues.
 Primary emphasis is placed on oral communicative skills and on functioning in real-life situations in an Italian cultural context.
 Prerequisite: 101 or equivalent.
-Offered each fall. - 201 Intermediate Italian I (LA) This course continues the proficiency-oriented approach of the Beginning Italian sequence.
+Offered each fall.
+201 Intermediate Italian I (LA) This course continues the proficiency-oriented approach of the Beginning Italian sequence.
 It is designed to strengthen basic language skills with an emphasis on oral skills.
 Prerequisite: 102 or equivalent.
 Offered each spring.
 202 Intermediate Italian II (G) A course designed to expand reading and writing skills beyond the basic sequence.
 Italian 202 emphasizes the development of narrative-level discourse, with increased control of complex sentences, hypothesizing, abstract reasoning, and self-correction.
 Grammar instruction incorporates a close reading of texts.
 Reading and writing assignments introduce issues central to Italy's historical and contemporary cultural identity.
 Prerequisite: Italian 201 or equivalent.
 Offered every other fall semester.

-397 Internship Opportunities for students to apply linguistic and cultural skills in a professional context in a wide variety of professional areas and locations, but primarily international sites during study abroad.
+397 Internship (.75 or 1) Opportunities for students to apply linguistic and cultural skills in a professional context in a wide variety of professional areas and locations, but primarily international sites during study abroad.
 Prerequisite: 202 or equivalent.
 Offered as needed.
 399 Independent Study Directed reading in Italian including a major research project related to the study of Italian language, culture, or literature under the close supervision of a faculty member.
 Prerequisite: Italian 202 or equivalent and consent of instructor.
 Offered as needed.
+JAPANESE STUDIES Kojima (section coordinator) The Japanese minor at IWU is an interdisciplinary program that considers the study of the language and culture to be inseparable.
+The minor engages with topics that are integral to understanding modern Japan, namely popular culture, history, and literature.
+As not all courses are offered every semester, planning ahead is essential.
+The University's second language proficiency requirement is outlined in the General Education section of the Catalog.
+Students who studied Japanese in high school are strongly encouraged to contact the section coordinator at the beginning of their first year for placement.
+Regardless of level, students interested in pursuing Japanese language study should contact the program advisor as early as possible.